binli123/dsmil-wsi/README.md

   cd simclr
   $ python run.py
 ```
->If patches are cropped in multiple magnifications, the embedder for each magnification need to be trained separately to achieve better results.
+>If patches are cropped in multiple magnifications, the embedder for each magnification needs to be trained separately to achieve better results.
 ```
   $ python run.py --multiscale=1 --level=low
   $ python run.py --multiscale=1 --level=high